LorenzBischof/lorenzbischof.github.io/content/posts/manage-secrets-in-nixos-with-a-private-repository.md

 title: 'Manage Secrets in NixOS with a Private Repository'
 date: 2024-12-02
 draft: false
+summary: Hide encrypted secrets and other configuration in a private repository.
 ---

 I have been using NixOS for about a year now and have a few notes and things I solved along the way.
 Sometimes it took a while to figure out how things work and I always wanted to start a blog, so here we are.